OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part1.md

 #### 2. Install Required Software on the Omega

-[Connect to the Omega's Command line](https://docs.onion.io/omega2-docs/connecting-to-the-omega-terminal.html#connecting-to-the-omega-terminal-ssh) and install Python as well as some of the packages we need:
+[Connect to the Omega's command line](https://docs.onion.io/omega2-docs/connecting-to-the-omega-terminal.html#connecting-to-the-omega-terminal-ssh) and install Python as well as some of the packages we need:

 ```
 opkg update